oleh-shalyhin/bloggers-dream/README.md

 There are two ways to start project locally:

-- `npm start` starts the project in development mode with all APIs mocked
+- `npm start` starts the project in development mode with all APIs and data mocked
 - `npm run start:prod` starts the project in production mode allowing calls to the real API

 ### Build